BBC-Esq/ctranslate2-compatibility-checker/README.md

-# ctranslate2-compatibility-checker
+# Check Ctranslate2 Quantization Support for CPU and GPU
-Quickly check which ctranslate2 quantizations your CPU and GPU support
+Simply download and run the executable in the release section to check which quantizations your CPU and GPU support.